 “That’s the scary part – what lies ahead?”
 Joachim says.
 “I saw my dad, how he deteriorated.
 I have seen how my sister has deteriorated over the last couple of years.
 What lies ahead five or ten years from now?”

-Despite the uncertainty, Joachim draws strength from his family and inspiration from other patients living with DM1 whom he has met through the Myotonic Dystrophy Foundation.
-“You get the sense, I’m not alone in this,” he says of events like an MDF conference that he attended in 2014.
+Despite the uncertainty, Joachim draws strength from his family and inspiration from other patients living with DM1 whom he has met through Myotonic, the world’s largest patient organization focused solely on myotonic dystrophy.
+“You get the sense, I’m not alone in this,” he says of events like a Myotonic conference that he attended in 2014.

 Joachim says he does not want to be defined by DM1.
 He has tried to remain as active and independent as possible.
 Through all of the daily challenges, his support network and personal faith have helped him persevere.